 Good debt helps grow your wealth, such as borrowing to buy a house or other assets such as shares.
 However, bad debt accumulated on consumption can quickly add up, particularly if you are a frequent credit card user.

 There are differing strategies available to try to reduce debt.
 If credit card bills are getting out of hand, one strategy to consider could be refinancing a mortgage or transferring the credit balance to a lower-rate card, perhaps one with an interest free period.
 Another strategy is what’s called the “snowball” strategy.
 This means paying off the credit card with the lowest balance first, then applying the savings to the next smallest balance and so on, until any extra money snowballs and overpowers the last credit card.
 This gives the psychological advantage of small wins leading to big gains.

 Massage, meditation and yoga can help you de-stress from money worries, with some business people even turning to hypnosis to cure “money anxiety disorder,” or MAD.
 Another method is knitting, which according to a US medical institute, can elicit a meditation-like state that slows the heart rate and reduces blood pressure.

 Exercise will help you focus more clearly on your financial issues, too.
 According to a study by the University of British Columbia, regular aerobic exercise which gets your heart and sweat glands pumping, aids the brain area involved in verbal memory and learning.

-Not everyone can be a billionaire, but by taking these simple steps you will be well advanced towards defeating any money anxiety.
+Not everyone can be a billionaire, but by taking some of these simple steps you could be well towards defeating any money anxiety.

 26 Feb 2015